codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``PT5S``"
    "Dynamic", "No"
    "Initial Version", "1.0"

+In case a node leaves or gets partitioned from the cluster, it is kept isolated from the rest of the cluster for a while to avoid distractions to membership protocol operation.
+Option ``gmcast.time_wait`` denotes the time period during which nodes in the primary component refuse connection attempts from nodes not in the primary component in the following way: The nodes which partitioned from the cluster are allowed to reconnect after ``gmcast.time_wait/2`` seconds, the nodes which left the group completely are allowed to reconnect after ``gmcast.time_wait`` seconds.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: